escapin/ElectionManager/README.md

 **Remove Election** removes the selected election.
 If the voting results should be saved on the server, the election has to be closed first.

-**Advanced Election** shows the advanced settings to create customized elections.
+**Create Election** allows to create customized elections.
 Elements such as title, description, starting/ending time, questions and answers can be set.
 In particular:

 * _Publish list of voters_: This option shows the e-mail addresses of the voters who have voted in this election (not what they have voted